tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:hasSpecification` property.
 - Each instance of a `bdqffdq:Implementation` SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property.
 - Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:usesSpecification` property.
-- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesAssertion` properties.
+- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesResponse` properties.
-- Each instance of a `bdqffdq:AmendmentAssertion` SHOULD be the object of one and only one `bdqffdq:producesAssertion` property.
+- Each instance of a `bdqffdq:AmendmentResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property.

 ## 3 Fitness For Use Framework Summary of Mathematical Formalization (normative)